mit-orcd/rocky8-testing-2023/Quickstart/README.md

   will activate a consistent set of recent C, C++, Fortran and nvcc compilers and their MPI parallel wrappers, along with the cmake tool for software building.
 Lots more pre-built (python, mathematica, matlab, hdf, netcdf, bioconda etc...) software and examples will be added soon, we are just testing the Rocky 8 setup.

+  A stand-alone default python module can be activated by using

+    module load gcc/12.2.0-x86_64
+    module load python/3.10.8-x86_64

+  an anaconda integrated python with many pre-built packages can be activated by using

+    module load anaconda3/2022.05-x86_64

 ## Running on new nodes

 Th new Rocky 8 nodes are grouped into Slurm partitions corresponding to their buy-in owners.
 The current partitions are listed [here](partitions.md).
 Accounts are associated with one or more of these partitions.
 An example comand to request an interactive shell on a node in a particular partition for nodes with GPUs is